xssfox/discordaprs/README.md

 Add the discord bot to your server with this [link]( https://discord.com/api/oauth2/authorize?client_id=934322104025907231&permissions=19456&scope=bot).

 ## Using
-Send APRS messages to `DISCORD` prefixed with the channel id.
+Send APRS messages to `DISCRD` prefixed with the channel id.
 You can get the channel ID by doing `!aprs`.

 ![Example](docs/example.jpeg)